panva/node-oidc-provider/README.md

 $ npm install
 $ node example
 ```
+Visiting `http://localhost:3000/.well-known/openid-configuration` will help you to discover how the example is [configured](example).

 Otherwise just install the package in your app and follow the [example use](example/index.js).
 ```